 Focus and Scope

-As part of that mission, the Centre publishes Research Papers, Policy Briefs and Perspectives by leading scholars and practitioners in the field.
-To ensure maximum impact and a timely publication process, all authors are requested to follow the guidelines described below.
-Manuscripts published with ICCT should embody and help further the Centre’s core aim of contributing to effective counter-terrorism policy and practice through a focus on prevention and the rule of law.
-Secondly, while policy-relevance is a key priority at ICCT, the Centre is dedicated to impartiality and does not support or advocate any one particular approach to dealing with terrorism and extremism.
-Objectivity, accuracy, policy relevance, and empirically-supported research are guiding principles for all ICCT output, and contributors are expected to adhere to these accordingly.
+Manuscripts published through the ICCT Journal should embody and help further the Centre’s core aim of contributing to effective counter-terrorism policy and practice through a focus on prevention and the rule of law.
+While policy-relevance is a key priority at ICCT, the Centre is dedicated to impartiality and does not support or advocate any one particular approach to dealing with terrorism and extremism.
+Objectivity, accuracy, policy relevance, and empirically-supported research are guiding principles for all ICCT Journal output, and contributors are expected to adhere to these accordingly.

-ICCT’s Research Papers, Policy Briefs and Perspectives are published on a rolling basis.
-Both outlets seek to provide a unique platform for both established and upcoming scholars, academics, and professionals working to develop insights, policies, and best practices relevant for understanding, preventing, and responding to terrorism and violent extremism.
-Contributors are especially encouraged to:
+The ICCT Journal’s Research Papers, Policy Briefs and Perspectives are published on a rolling basis.
+The Journal seeks to provide a unique platform for scholars and professionals working towards understanding, preventing, and responding to terrorism and violent extremism.

 Note: authors are not required to pay an article processing charge (APC).

-The ICCT asks all authors to observe high standards with respect to publication ethics, taking into account the following points in particular.
-For more information, see the Committee on Publication Ethics (COPE) website.
+The ICCT Journal asks all authors to observe high standards with respect to publication ethics, taking into account the following points in particular.

 - The editors will not consider manuscripts under simultaneous submission elsewhere or material that has already been published.